Skip to main content

 Certification History

-To enable check result history, set soundcheck.certifications.history.enable to true in config:
+To disable certification history, set soundcheck.certifications.history.enable to false in config:

 app-config.yaml